 If you have a Wordpress however, you need to update and backup your own website because it's your property.
 Some hosting companies do it for you, but usually you'd need to pay more for that.

 Wordpress.org is an open source software.
-By definition, anyone has access to its content and its source code, and certainly there isn't one company running the whole platform, so you won't get support like you would from a traditional company.
+By definition, anyone has access to its content and its source code, and certainly there isn't one company running the whole platform, so you won't get support like you would from a private company.

 You should use Wordpress if you care about the long term success of your website.
 And you want to have the option to build a high performance website that's scalable.
 You don't mind having to manage (or hire someone to manage) the website.